 Is Taco Tuesday a thing at your house?
 It sure is around here!
-This week I combined our love of potato bars with our obsession for tacos and voila - taco stuffed sweet potato boats!
+This week I combined our love of potato bars with our obsession for tacos and voila - taco stuffed sweet potatoes!

 How to Make The Perfect Taco Sweet Potato

-Oil-free, gluten-free, super healthy, filling, and delicious, they are totally customizable.
+Oil-free, gluten-free, super healthy, filling, and delicious, these baked sweet potatoes are totally customizable.
 Easy to make too!

 While the sweet potatoes are baking, make the taco-seasoned tofu crumbles, cut the tomatoes and avocados, shred the cabbage, and open the beans.

-One last step (maybe the most difficult), choose which yummy, addictive, sauce to make.
-We're loving the sweet and spicy tahini sauce right now but check out more incredible vegan sauces to see which one you like best!
+One last step, choose which craveable dairy-free sauce to make.
+We love the sweet and spicy tahini sauce right now, but check out more incredible vegan sauces to see which one you like best!

 Why You'll Love Taco Sweet Potatoes